richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 Here is an aggregate of the reasons given:

-- **The administrative cost is higher than the fee brings in**.
+- **The fee costs time and money**: the administrative cost is higher than the fee brings in.
   This is especially true when attendants from different countries (e.g. with a different VAT rate) apply.
-- **The wrong people are penalized**: a flat course fee penalizes those people that we want to attend, such as early-career researchers, students, or participants from less well-funded institutions and countries
+- **A free penalizes the wrong people**: a flat course fee hinders those people that we want to attend, such as early-career researchers, students, or participants from less well-funded institutions and countries
-- **Better communication is more effective at increasing attendance**.
-  From experience, it was found that personal communication with the registrants increased course attendance.
-  These are actions such a
+- **A fee is inferior to better communication**:
-  sending personal confirmation reminders, requiring explicit re-confirmation a week prior, or using waitlists with clear cancellation deadlines
+  It was found by experience that better communication is more effective at increasing attendance, such as sending personal confirmation reminders, requiring explicit re-confirmation a week prior, or using waitlists with clear cancellation deadlines
+- **A fee is an alternative to free methods**:
-- **There are other ways to increasing attendance that do not cost money**, e.g. a short supervisor approval note
+ There are other ways to increasing attendance that do not cost money e.g. a short supervisor approval note
-- **A course fee reduces the amount of participants**
+- **A fee reduces the amount of participants**
-- **A course fee misaligns with higher goals**, such as the principles of Open Science and FAIR training principles for public-funded research infrastructure.
+- **A fee misaligns with higher goals**, such as the principles of Open Science and FAIR training principles for public-funded research infrastructure.